LiskArchive/lips/proposals/lip-introduce_certificate_generation_mechanism.md

 * Commit messages are aggregated to aggregate commits, which are then included in blocks.
   The sum of BFT weights of the validators signing an aggregate commit has to be at least the certificate threshold value.
   Here the validators are those that are active at the height of the certificate and the BFT weights are the corresponding weights at that height.
-* When submitting a certificate via a cross-chain update transaction, the weights of all signers have to be above the certificate threshold value that is currently known to the other chain.
+* When submitting a certificate via a cross-chain update transaction, the weights of all signers have to be above the certificate threshold value that is currently known to the other chain, see [LIP 0053][ccu-lip] for details.
-  See the [Introduce cross-chain update mechanism LIP][ccu-lip] for details.

 The certificate threshold is stored as part of the BFT Parameters substore of the BFT module, see the [BFT module LIP][bft-module-lip] for details.
 The value of this parameters is set by the DPoS or PoA module via the `setBFTParameters` functions.